Contents

 Where: Operates in more than 20 countries, including Austria, Belgium, Netherlands and Russia.

-How much: There is a one off registration fee of €10,000 and commission ranges from 15 percent to 50 percent.
+How much: There is a one-off registration fee of €10,000 and commission ranges from 15% to 50%.
 That being said, there are no membership or listing fees.

-Customer profile: Otto has 12.3 million active customers, mostly aged between 25 and 55, and 9 million registered users.
+Customer profile: Otto has seen growth to 12.2 million active customers in 2025, mostly aged between 25 and 55, and 9 million registered users.
 Products range from affordable to premium.
 Top brands include Only, Nike, Bosch and Philips.

 5. Rakuten PriceMinister